Clairity Click-it and Bloomerang

 –Viktor Frankl

-MacLeod argues that autonomy, purpose, community, mastery, and connection are far more holistic and effective heuristics than measuring “happiness,” as these have been shown to increase feelings of well-being.
+MacLeod argues autonomy, purpose, community, mastery, and connection are far more holistic and effective heuristics than measuring “happiness,” as these have been shown to increase feelings of well-being.
 I would add these are things philanthropy facilitators should strive for as well, rather than focusing solely on monetary transactions.

 If you help people find meaning and purpose, the money will follow.